Richard1007/eeg_analysis/README.md

 # eeg_analysis

 #### This is a brief summary of the work done in this github repository.
-For more detailed infomation, please refer to the jupyter notebook file "eeg.ipynb". <br/><br/> As I am completely new to the field of neuroscience, all the work done here only attempts to solve the problem, which may be wrong and misleading.
+For more detailed infomation, please refer to the jupyter notebook file "eeg.ipynb". <br/><br/>  As I do not have neuroscience background, some of work done here could be wrong and misleading.
 Feel free to leave me a message for any correction.

 ## 1. Collect 10 eeg raw data
 The data I use is an edf file, which can be found in the 'data' folder.